A Patient Journey for Weight

-In many cases, your doctor will advise lifestyle changes: instituting an exercise regimen, for example, or alterations to your diet, including cutting out certain foods.
+In many cases, your doctor will advise lifestyle changes: instituting an exercise regime, for example, or alterations to your diet, including cutting out certain foods.
 More drastic treatments may be required in some cases: medication (you should always consult your doctor before taking any slimming pills or similar medications), psychological therapies or even surgery.

 It is important for a patient to have some understanding about their condition – talkhealth recommends Weight Concern and Hoop for advice, information, and support.
 For thyroid issues, talkhealth recommends the British Thyroid Foundation.